 What’s better than silly rhyming books for preschoolers? …..Silly rhyming books that feature your kids’ photos and names!

 These silly lift-the-flap rhyming books from my store will help your kids learn to recognize and produce rhymes.
+You can use the fun literacy activity in your class library, at circle time, and even as a rhyming game.
 The class books, featuring familiar faces, will quickly become a favorite rhyming activity that your kids will want to read over and over again.

 This is How The Rhyming Books Work

 Read the text on the flap and asked the kids to guess the name of the child that they will see on the next page.

 Once they get the hang of the rhyming thing, they will be able to figure it out.
 Zelicia rhymes with Felicia.

 Next, flip the small flap over to reveal the whole page below.
 Look!
 A zebra is sitting on Felica’s head!

 When you purchase the rhyming book resource, you will get a PDF document for each version of the book.

 When you open a document, you will find a form at the very beginning.
 This form will help you easily customize your book.

 *To edit the documents properly you will need to open the documents using the most recent version of Adobe Acrobat Reader.
 If you don’t currently have the program on your computer, you can get it for free.